 - Students who have prior disciplinary history or juvenile justice involvement are able to enroll in school

 - Students have access to education when they are expelled or long-term suspended

-In 2017, FosterEd sponsored legislation to begin to address these policy priorities.
-HB 411 (Gallegos) will enable each school district to provide continuous educational support to students in foster care and those involved in the juvenile justice system, and facilitates the successful implementation of landmark federal law, The Every Student Succeeds Act (ESSA), on their behalf.
-SB 213 (Kernan/Gallegos) will provide support to students who face barriers to their educational success through no fault of their own.
+In 2017, FosterEd successfully sponsored legislation to begin to address these policy priorities.
+HB 411 (Gallegos) enables each school district to provide continuous educational support to students in foster care and those involved in the juvenile justice system, and facilitates the successful implementation of landmark federal law, The Every Student Succeeds Act (ESSA), on their behalf.
+SB 213/HB 301 (Kernan/Gallegos) provides support to students who face barriers to their educational success through no fault of their own.
 The bill ensures that homeless students, foster students and other students in the State’s care have a smooth transition between schools with full access to programs and services that are available to all other students.
 This policy values and acknowledges these students for the work they complete to improve and increase their college and career options.